22 dead, many missing after 17 inches of rain in Tennessee

 The problem isn't limited to Tennessee.
 A federal study found man-made climate change doubles the chances of the types of heavy downpours that in August 2016 dumped 26 inches (66 centimeters) of rain around Baton Rouge, Louisiana.
 Those floods killed at least 13 people and damaged 150,000 homes.

-Rico reported from Atlanta.
-Jeffrey Collins contributed to this report from Columbia, South Carolina, and John Raby contributed from Charleston, West Virginia.
+Collins contributed to this report from Columbia, South Carolina.
+John Raby contributed from Charleston, West Virginia.

 Credit: Mark Humphrey